Klipper3d/klipper/docs/Kinematics.md

 -------------------

-Klipper also implements a mechanism for smoothing out the motions of short "zig-zag" moves.
+Klipper also implements a mechanism for smoothing out the motions of short "zigzag" moves.
 Consider the following moves:

 ![zigzag](img/zigzag.svg.png)